-Imagine a world where kids head to lunch at their school cafeteria and eat a full range of produce from arugula to zucchini.
+Imagine a school cafeteria where kids eat an alphabet’s worth of produce from arugula to zucchini – including a vegan salad called UVWYZ Salad.”
 A school lunch fantasy land?
 Not in the world of School Nutrition Plus, one of the country’s most cutting-edge school food companies.
 In this company’s vision, an array of colorful fruits and vegetables have the starring role at every meal.

 Led by registered dietitian Emily Burson and Executive Chef Brandon Neumen, the company aims to improve the taste and nutritional quality of school lunches.
 Their boutique-style service now serves more than 20,000 meals every day, including breakfast, lunch, snacks, and supper.